Erie VAMC | Saturday Drive-Thru Flu Clinic | VA Erie health care | Veterans Affairs

 Free

-Erie VAMC and our VA Community Clinics are announce drive-thru flu clinics on Saturday, September 17 and September 24, 2022.
+Erie VA Medical Center will host a drive-thru flu clinic Saturday, September 24, 2022.

 FREE flu shots will be available to Veterans who are eligible for VA health care and have a valid VA ID card.